The US boutique opened in Singapore and lodged an ICSID claim against the United Arab Emirates

-Singaporean Dan Tan launched Dan Tan Law in 2011 and operates it from New York and San Francisco, as well as working alongside a fully licensed affiliate firm in Singapore.
+Singaporean Dan Tan launched Dan Tan Law in 2011 and operates it from New York and San Francisco, as well as a recently opened Singapore office.

 Those who have worked with Tan pay tribute to his impressive attention to detail and strategy and “easy to work with” approach.
 “Clients love him,” one former Latham partner told GAR.

 As mentioned, the firm has offices in New York and San Francisco.
 In 2020, it opened its Singapore office, which is licensed to undertake Singapore litigation and arbitration.